johnrsibert/JonzPandemic/index.md

 and on my [repository on GitHub](https://github.com/johnrsibert/SIR-Models/tree/master/PlotsToShare).
 **Have a look, download, share,** and let me know if you'd like something specific.
-I update most graphs weekly.
+I update most graphs weekly if I remember.

 I also wanted to apply my rusty fish population modeling experience to modeling the spread of Covid-19 and have been writing some statistical models of the Covid-19 pandemic in the United States.
-This is very much a work in progress.
+This is very much a work in progress, or more accurately, a work without much recent progress.

 Why bother doing this?
 I'm sure not trying to compete with the New York Times.
 I'm mostly trying to satisfy my curiosity and